utwente-db/cluster/config/CLASSES/kerberos_kdc/Readme.md

 .... submit certificate requests (*.csr) to ICTS and wait for certificate (*.zip)

-### Convert Obtained Certificates To Hadoop Compatible
+#### Convert Obtained Certificates To Hadoop Compatible

-Copy certificates into root directory of ~dbeheer:
+Once the certificates are signed by ICTS, copy them into $SAFE:

     cd $SAFE
     unzip ~dbeheer/$(hostname)_ewi_utwente_nl*.zip